cbmira01/Ollama-for-SQL-Server/readme.md

 ### CompleteMultiplePrompts

-This function sends a prompt multiple times to Ollama and returns the completions in a table.
+Send a prompt to a model and have multiple completions returned in a table.

-SQL Server Usage:

 ```sql
 SELECT * FROM dbo.CompleteMultiplePrompts(@modelName, @ask, @morePrompt, @numCompletions);
 ```